Beta representations with minimal average digit: Abstract

 \section{Abstract}

-We consider a one dimensional affine switched system obtained from a formal limit of a two dimensional linear system.
-We show this is equivalent to minimising the average digit in beta representations with unrestricted digits.
-We give a countable set of $\beta$ for which the result is given by the usual (greedy) beta expansion, an interval of values for which it is strictly less, and a conditional lower bound for all $\beta$.
+We consider the problem of minimising the average digit in beta representations with unrestricted digits, equivalent to a one dimensional affine switched system obtained from a formal limit of a stabilisable two dimensional linear system.
+We give a countable set of $\beta$ for which the result is given by the usual (greedy) beta expansion, an interval of values for which it is strictly less, a numerical upper bound, and a conditional lower bound for all $\beta$.